Anvit2512/OpenCV/README.md

 # OpenCV
-Hello, Myself Anvit Kumar this is my first github repository on computer vision using openCV
+Hello, Myself Anvit Kumar this is my first github repository on computer vision using openCV.